ton-community/ton-docs/docs/develop/smart-contracts/learn/library_cells.md

 # Using in smart-contracts

 Since library cell behaves the same way as ordinary cell it referenced to in all contexts except fee calculation you can just use it instead of any cell with static data.
 For instance, you can store jetton-wallet code as library cell (so 1 cell and 256+8 bits, instead of usually ~20 cells and 6000 bits) which will result is order magnitude less storage and forward fees.
+In particular, forward fees for `internal_transfer` message that contains `init_code` will be decreased from 0.011 to 0.003 TON.

 ## How to store data in library cell
 Lets consider example of storing jetton-wallet code as library cell to decrease fees.
 First we need to compile jetton-wallet to ordinary cell that contains it's code.

 Than you need to create library cell with reference to ordinary cell.
 Library cell contains 8-bit tag of library `0x02` followed by 256-bit of referenced cell hash.

-So basically you need to put tag and hash to the builder and then "close cell as exotic".
+So basically you need to put tag and hash to the builder and then "close builder as exotic cell".

 It can be done in Fift-asm construction like [this](https://github.com/ton-blockchain/multisig-contract-v2/blob/master/contracts/auto/order_code.func), example of compilation some contract directly to library cell [here](https://github.com/ton-blockchain/multisig-contract-v2/blob/master/wrappers/Order.compile.ts).